nananacoder/my-portfolio/README.md

 ├── .github                            # The github workflow used
 ├── .gitignore                         # List of intentionally untracked files to be ignored by Git   |
 ├── .nvmrc                             # The nvm config for the node version used                     |
+├── Dockerfile                         # Docker file                                                  |
+├── .dockerignore                      # The files or folders be ignored in the Docker commands       |
 ├── firebaserc                         # Configuration details for Google Firebase                    |
 ├── firebase.json                      # Project-specific settings for Firebase.                      |
 ├── README.md                          # README file                                                  |